 Tired of carrying notebooks around and losing all those pens?
 I'd risk a guess and assume you are, or you won't be here reading this article.
 I promise you'll come across the most amazing Microsoft OneNote Tips here.

+Guess what?
 I have the most delicious, full-blown application for you to replace your boring, heavy paperbacks with.
-Microsoft OneNote is a fun tool that lets you create simple and complicated notes from scratch, organize them according to your preferences and sync them on various devices instantly including your windows PCs, Desktop, Macs, Surface Pros, and phones.
-You can use it to create class notes, add an occasional personal note here and there, and then share notes and ideas.
+Microsoft OneNote is a fun, powerful tool that lets you create simple and complicated notes from scratch, organize them according to your preferences and sync them on various devices instantly including your windows PCs, Desktop, Macs, Surface Pros, and phones.
+You can use it to create class notes, add an occasional personal note here and there, and then share notes, video recordings and ideas.
 Also, it is going to be your ultimate companion if your school is using Microsoft Teams for Education.
 Sounds like a much easier life, right?

 Here's a 10-minute video to introduce you to the digital notebook, OneNote.